-The remains of these nine great quadrupeds, and many detached bones were found embedded on the beach, within the space of about 200 yards square.
+The remains of these nine great quadrupeds and many detached bones were found embedded on the beach, within the space of about 200 yards square.
 It is a remarkable circumstance that so many different species should be found together; and it proves how numerous in kind the ancient inhabitants of this country must have been.
 At the distance of about thirty miles from P. Alta, in a cliff of red earth, I found several fragments of bones, some of large size.
 Among them were the teeth of a gnawer, equalling in size and closely resembling those of the Capybara, whose habits have been described; and therefore, probably, an aquatic animal.
-There was also part of the head of a Ctenomys; the species being different from the Tucutuco, but with a close general resemblance.
-The red earth, like that of the Pampas, in which these remains were embedded, contains, according to Professor Ehrenberg.

-eight fresh-water and one salt-water infusorial animalcule; therefore, probably, it was an estuary deposit.
+There was also part of the head of a Ctenomys; the species being different from the Tucutuco, but with a close general resemblance. earth, like that of the Pampas, in which these remains were embedded, contains, according to Professor Ehrenberg, eight fresh-water and one salt-water infusorial animalcule; therefore, probably, it was an estuary deposit.

 The remains at Punta Alta were embedded in stratified gravel and reddish mud, just such as the sea might now wash up on a shallow bank.
-They were associated with twenty-three species of shells, of which thirteen are recent and four others very closely related to recent forms; whether the remaining ones are extinct or simply unknown, must be doubtful, as few collections of shells have been made on this coast.
-As, however, the recent species were embedded in nearly the same proportional numbers with those now living in the bay, I think there can be little doubt, that this accumulation belongs to a very late tertiary period.
-From the bones of the Scelidotherium, including even the knee-cap, being intombed in their proper relative positions, and from the osseous armour of the great armadillo-like animal being so well preserved, together with the bones of one of its legs, we may feel assured that these remains were fresh and united by their ligaments, when deposited in the gravel together with the shells.
-Hence we have good evidence that the above enumerated gigantic quadrupeds, more different from those of the present day than the oldest of the tertiary quadrupeds of Europe, lived whilst the sea was peopled with most of its present inhabitants; and we have confirmed that remarkable law so often insisted on by Mr. Lyell, namely, that the "longevity of the species in the mammalia is upon the whole inferior to that of the testacea."
+They were associated with twentythree species of shells, of which thirteen are recent and four others very closely related to recent forms.1 From the bones of the Scelidotherium, including even the kneecap, being entombed in their proper relative positions,2 and from the osseous armour of the great armadillo-like animal being so well preserved, together with the bones of one of its legs, we may feel assured that these remains were fresh and united by their ligaments, when deposited in the gravel together with the shells.
+Hence we have good evidence that the above enumerated gigantic quadrupeds, more different from those of the present day than the oldest of the tertiary quadrupeds of Europe, lived whilst the sea was peopled with most of its present inhabitants; and we have confirmed that remarkable law so often insisted on by Mr. Lyell, namely, that the "longevity of the species in